Health and Safety

 Each state or territory has its own entry requirements and travel restrictions for residents and travellers from NSW.
-Please visit Tourism Australia’s Travel Status Map for the latest travel advice and information.
+Read more about travelling to and from NSW here.

-NSW residents and visitors from other Australian states can move throughout NSW for a holiday and work but must continue to follow the health advice regarding physical distancing, hygiene and public gatherings.
+NSW residents and visitors from other Australian states can move throughout NSW (including Lord Howe Island) for a holiday and work but must continue to follow the health advice regarding physical distancing, hygiene and public gatherings.

 Holidaymakers should call their planned accommodation venues, attractions and tourism operators to ensure they will be open and confirm bookings before travelling.

 Visitors and businesses must follow the latest health advice in terms of physical distancing, practicing good hygiene, and staying home if feeling unwell.

 Travellers from South Australia are permitted to enter NSW unless they have visited an area of concern as outlined on nsw.gov.au/covid-19.
 All arrivals from SA, including those transiting through NSW, must complete a self-declaration form.